Fancy That Cake F.A.Q.’s

 Do you offer delivery and how much do you charge?

-As for the charge, usually I charge $25 to deliver anywhere in Cape/Jackson, its $50 to Perryville, $50 to Sikeston, $60 to Carbondale… I say “usually” because sometimes the price can vary.
-All costs are based on what the IRS says to charge for mileage, also taking into consideration how much extra time it will take me to make the drive and set-up.
+Delivery fee anywhere in Jackson, MO, is $25; anywhere in Cape Girardeau, MO, is $30.
+Otherwise, its usually $50 to Perryville or Sikeston, $60 to Carbondale, $65 to Fredericktown… I say “usually” because sometimes the price can vary.
+All costs are based on what the IRS says to charge for mileage, also taking into consideration how much extra time and stress it will take me to make the drive and set-up.
+So straight, multi-lane travel over more miles can sometimes cost less than a shorter drive on a curvy, hilly, two-lane road (hence the higher cost of Fredericktown over Carbondale).

 Where are you located and how far will you travel to deliver an awesome wedding cake?